Coding-Bot-1/PY-to-EXE/README.md

 # PY-to-EXE
 Simple and easy way to convert Python files to standalone EXEs

-Thank you for downloading the Python to EXE Convertor

-Important Notes:
+## Important Notes
 - Your ico/py file cannot have spaces
 - If you are running into issues, email me at crazyCoder1123@outlook.com
-- untick the console checkbox if you have a GUI program (Kivy, PyQt5, Tkinter, Pygame, etc.)
+- untick the console checkbox if you have a GUI program (not recommended for console-based programs)
-## df
+- Feel free to use it/modify it however you want, but please keep lines 1-1